steverozen/DBSverify/README.md

 DBSs that consist of a germline SNP next to a somatic single base mutation.

-To install
+To install this superseded branch:

-remotes::install_github("steverozen/DBSverify", ref = "v0.2-branch")
+remotes::install_github("steverozen/DBSverify", ref = "v0.1-branch")